-Suppliers shall electronically receive ship authorizations (DELJIT), schedules and forecasts (DELFOR) - depending on the local requirement and send DESADV's at the time of shipment.
-Suppliers shall be EDIFACT compliant.
-Suppliers who are not EDI capable should contact PC&L for deviation approval and develop a plan to reach the standard requirement.
+Suppliers shall electronically receive ship authorizations (DELJIT), schedules and forecasts (DELFOR) - depending on the local requirement and send DESADV's (DESpatch ADVice - an electronic packing slip) at the time of shipment.
+Suppliers shall be EDI (Electronic Data Interchange) compliant.
+Suppliers who are not EDIFACT (Electronic Data Interchange For Administration, Commerce, and Transport) capable should contact Nexteer Production Control and Logistics (PC&L) for deviation approval and develop a plan to reach the standard requirement.

 Nexteer expects DESADV's are not sent until the shipment leaves the dock and within a maximum of 30 minutes of the shipment leaving the dock.
-The ASN Ship Time should reflect the time zone of the Nexteer site receiving location.
-E.g. For shipments to Nexteer Sites in the United States the "ASN Ship-Time" should reflect EST/EDT (Detroit time), for shipments to Nexteer Sites in Mexico the "ASN Ship-Time" should reflect CST/CDT (Chicago time), etc.
+The ASN (Advance Shipping Notice) Ship Time should reflect the time zone of the Nexteer site receiving location.
+E.g., For shipments to Nexteer Sites in the United States the "ASN Ship-Time" should reflect EST/EDT (Detroit time), for shipments to Nexteer Sites in Mexico the "ASN Ship-Time" should reflect CST/CDT (Chicago time), etc.